MaterializeInc/materialize/doc/user/content/transform-data/patterns/temporal-filters.md

 Suppose you want to count the number of records in each 1 minute time window, grouped by an `id` column, and emit a single result at the end of each window.
 Materialize [date functions](/sql/functions/#date-and-time-func) are helpful for use cases like this where you want to bucket records into time windows.
-The strategy for this example is to put an initial temporal filter on the input (say, 30 days) to bound it, use the [`date_bin` function](/sql/functions/date-bin) to bin records into 1 minute windows, use a second temporal filter to emit results at the end of the window, and finally apply a third temporal filter shorter than the first filter on the inputs (say, 7 days) to set how long results should persist in Materialize.
+The strategy for this example is to put an initial temporal filter on the input (say, 30 days) to bound it, use the [`date_bin` function](/sql/functions/date-bin) to bin records into 1 minute windows, use a second temporal filter to emit results at the end of the window, and finally apply a third temporal filter shorter than the first (say, 7 days) to set how long results should persist in Materialize.

 1. First, create a table for the input records.
     ```sql